eadmaster/pcrown/script/readme.md

-    ├── events                   # dialogues, parsed by the eventeditor ├── events_splitted_35chars  # dialogues, empty dir auto-populated while building ├── items.txt                # items and status messages, parsed by itemsutil ├── names.txt                # characters and enemies names, parsed by itemsutil │   └── ...  # other files are unused
+    ├── events                   # dialogues, parsed by the eventeditor ├── events_splitted_35chars  # dialogues, empty dir auto-populated while building ├── items.txt                # items and status messages, parsed by itemsutil ├── items.txt.sjis           # items and status messages, auto-converted while building (do not edit this one) ├── items_ex.txt             # more detailed items and status messages used in the EX version ├── names.txt                # characters and enemies names, parsed by itemsutil │   └── ...  # other files are unused
 ```